 - Free Plan

 - Connect Domain Plan

 Aside from Wix’s Free plan (detailed above), their hosting plans start at $5.00/month.
 Meanwhile, GoDaddy

-Approximate transcription of video at the top of the page:
+Approximate transcription of video at the bottom of the page:

 David: Hi.
 This video is about Wix hosting versus GoDaddy hosting.
 My name is David.
 I’m with mybesthostingreview.com.
 I’ve used GoDaddy for over five years.
 I don’t know exactly how long, but I’ve used them for a long time, and I’ve used Wix for about a year, and so I do understand the differences.
 These are very different hosting options.